-"Quick and easy, but very delicious.
-One of my family's favorites served over brown rice."
+Pork chops with cream of mushroom soup are quick and easy, but very delicious.
+One of my family's favorites served over brown rice.

 I also use the golden mushroom soup for this recipe.
 For a one dish meal, I just put the pork chops in a 9x13 dish, pour in all the ingredients, add potatoes and cover tightly with foil bake at 350 for about 40-45 minutes.
 Big Hit at my house and really easy when you don't want to cook...which is pretty much every evening.